-The proposed substation construction of the overhead power lines and substation will have potential vegetation, wetland, fauna, and visual impacts.
-In terms of vegetation impacts the most significant impact of the powerline and substation development is expected to occur during the construction phase.
-While the excavation of soil for the base of pylons would remove vegetation, the vegetation could be rehabilitated and transformed areas could be re-vegetated with indigenous species that will improve the current degraded state of the area.
+The proposed development of two substations and construction of the overhead power line will have potential vegetation, wetland, fauna, avifauna and visual impacts.
+In terms of vegetation impacts the most significant impact of that will emanate from the proposed development is expected to occur during the construction phase.
+While the excavation of soil for the base of pylons would remove vegetation, the vegetation could be rehabilitated and transformed areas could be re-vegetated with indigenous species that will improve the current degraded state.
 If remedial measures and monitoring is properly employed, the vegetation that will be disturbed during construction could rehabilitate well over time, and long term impacts on vegetation could thus be minimal.

-The Westgate-Rand Centre route has more potential impacts on the adjacent artificial wetland.
-The activities associated with constructing powerline infrastructure will affect hydrology, habitat and soils of wetlands as well as their associated buffer zone.
+Deviation 2 has potential impacts on the wetland.
+The activities associated with constructing the powerline infrastructure will affect hydrology, habitat and soils of wetlands as well as their associated buffer zone.
 The most important impact is the removal of vegetation and compaction of soil around the pylon footprint as well as along the servitude.
 If not remediated, these impacts can result in erosion and subsequent sedimentation of watercourses.